 We Are Ready To Represent You!

 In Virginia trial proceedings, it is highly recommended that you work with a qualified legal professional.
 If you are facing a shoplifting charge in Virginia, call The Brown Firm PLLC right away.
 Our criminal defense lawyers are highly experienced defending individuals in Virginia court.
-We offer free consultations to help you understand your case and your best options moving forward.
+We offer legal consultations to help you understand your case and your best options moving forward.
 Call The Brown Firm PLLC or send us a description of your case online to get started.